-6.0 FIVE YEAR MAINTENANCE AND MONITORING PERIOD
+6.0 MAINTENANCE AND MONITORING PERIOD

-Maintenance activities will be conducted concurrent with the installation of the container plants and seeding, will continue throughout the initial 120-day establishment period, through the interim maintenance and monitoring period, and conclude at the end of the five year maintenance and monitoring period.
+Maintenance activities will be conducted concurrent with the installation of the container plants and seeding, will continue throughout the initial 120-day establishment period, and conclude at the end of the maintenance and monitoring period, which is five years for the MFS site, and three years for the ruderal site.
 Contractor maintenance activities on the site shall be conducted to maintain the site in conformance of the established performance criteria.
 The Project Biologist will conduct inspections during Years One through Five.
 Recommendations by the Project Biologist for maintenance efforts will be based upon site observations and will include assessment of and recommendations to improve or repair project items, including those listed below.
 Additional maintenance visits may be recommended if interim performance criteria are not being met.